 Type | Specifies the type of load balancer that can use the backend server group.
 Select Dedicated. |

 Load Balancer | Specifies whether to associate a load balancer.
 You can associate an existing dedicated load balancer when you create a backend server group or associate one later.
+A backend server group can be associated with multiple load balancers or listeners.
+After the group is created, associate it with listeners to complete service configuration.

 |

 Backend Protocol | Specifies the protocol that backend servers in the backend server group use to receive requests from the listeners.
-The protocol varies depending on the forwarding mode: |
+The protocol varies depending on the forwarding mode:

 Load Balancing Algorithm | Specifies the algorithm used by the load balancer to distribute traffic.
 The following options are available: